The only servicewoman killed during the Katyn Massacre in WWII

 On August 11, 1937, Operational Order 00485 was signed and went into effect.
 This anti-Polish order provided for the complete liquidation of all potential members of the PMO with a sentence of either execution or confinement in a prison camp.
 Because all Poles were suspected to be PMO members, the order effectively called for the elimination of the Polish people in Ukraine.

 The process began with relocating captured Polish soldiers and officers to Kazakhstan.
 However, 15,000 of these men never made it to Kazakhstan.
 The Soviet government claimed that the prisoners had all escaped.
 It was not until February 1943 that the missing Poles were located.
 They had been sent to the Soviet camps of Starobelsk, Kozielsk, and Ostashkov.
 There, German field police stationed in Smolensk, Russia, reported that bodies were found in the ground; the missing soldiers.
 One of these soldiers was Lt.
-Janina Lewandowska, the only woman killed in what would become known as the Katyn Massacre.
+Janina Lewandowska, in what would become known as the Katyn Massacre.

 Lewandowska was born into a military family in Poland.
 At a young age, Lewandowska discovered a love for flying and planes, achieving certificates in parachuting and gliding.
 She joined Poznań Flying Club as a teenager and, by the age of 20, was the first European woman to parachute from an altitude above 5km.
 By 1937, Lewandowska had her pilot’s license for light aircraft and joined her father, now a General, in the Polish military as an Air Force reservist.